 To activate voucher and loyalty inheritance, go to Settings > Multi-Store & Multi-Catalog and toggle Inherit vouchers and loyalty from parent store to yes.

 Change a Parent Store

 For every store that belongs to a multi-store or multi-catalog setup, GonnaOrder displays its relation tree showing the parent store and all siblings.
 This allows you to see how the current store relates to others in the chain.

 Each store can only have one parent.
 You can change the parent store by going to Settings > Multi-store & Multi-catalog > Change parent.

-This brings up a parent store selection panel showing all stores you have access to.
+This brings up a parent store selection panel showing all stores you can access.
 You can search and select the appropriate store to mark parent.

 GonnaOrder’s AutoPrint application allows you to configure automatic order printing for stores.
 It enables you to set the printers to which new orders will be sent, reducing manual printing.

 In a multi-store and multi-catalog setup, orders first arrive in the child stores.
-Therefore, you should add the relevant printers to every child store/catalog so all new orders are printed out.
+Therefore, you should add the relevant printers to every child store/catalog so that all new orders are printed.
 Automatic order printing may not work for the parent store.